Melanoma Symptoms & Treatment

 Take the Quiz

 Skin cancer is definitely the most common form of cancer.
 However, what comes next depends very much upon your type of skin cancer.
-Unlike basal cell cancer and squamous cell skin carcinoma, melanoma or worse, metastatic melanoma (stage IV), is the most dangerous type of skin cancer.
+Unlike basal cell cancer and squamous cell skin carcinoma (which are more common and can be removed completely), melanoma or worse, metastatic melanoma (stage IV), is the most dangerous type of skin cancer.

 We know skin cancer diagnosis and treatment can be a confusing and overwhelming process.
 That’s why we offer you the support of a nurse navigator to help get questions answered, connect you with resources and education, identify any barriers to timely care and refer you to additional support services as needed.